sojoyork/Cookie-monster/README.md

 - `cookie_monster.py`: Fetch cookies from a website and save them to a file.
 - `cookie_search.py`: Read and display cookies saved in a file.
 - `Cookie_news.py`: Display the latest news and updates about Cookie Monster.
+NOTE: this thing is sometimes broken. go to the website to get the news instead!
 - `Cookie_news_adder.py`: Allow developers to tell news and updates to the news file.

 ## Usage